FauzanWahyuM/Sistem-Peternakan-KP/TESTING.md

    - Visit the registration page (`/register`)
    - Fill in the form with valid data
    - Submit the form
-   - Check that the user is created in the database
+   - Check that the user is created in memory (note: data is not persisted)

 2. **Login Test**
    - Visit the login page (`/login`)